A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Grid reference SK 14186 53127

-Turn right down the opposite side of the river until a gap in a drystone wall.
+Turn right down the opposite side of the river until you reach a gap in a drystone wall.
 Then turn left following the signpost to Stanshope towards Hall Dale.
-The footpath gradually goes uphill and over a wooden stile then the terrain flattens out into Hall Dale.
+The footpath gradually goes uphill and over a wooden stile, then the terrain flattens out into Hall Dale.

 Keep on the footpath next to the drystone wall, through a wooden gate and continue to the end of the dale and through a gap in the wall with a gate.
 Continue on the path then over a set of stone steps over a wall.
 Through a second gap in the wall with a fingerpost sign with a small yellow arrow on.